The Raconteurs: 2005–2007: Broken Boy Soldiers

 The Raconteurs' full-length debut, Broken Boy Soldiers, was recorded at Brendan Benson's in-home studio located in Detroit.
 The first single was "Steady, As She Goes/Store Bought Bones" and was released as a limited-edition 7-inch, 45 rpm vinyl record in Europe on January 30, 2006, and in North America on March 7, 2006.
-A CD version of "Steady, As She Goes" was released on April 24, 2006, with the B-side "Bane Rendition".
+A CD version of "Steady, As She Goes" was released on April 24, 2006, with the B-side "Bane Rendition."

 The Raconteurs first performed live at the Academy in Liverpool, UK, on March 20, 2006, launching a short British tour.
 Their first American date was the following month, on April 20, at New York City's Irving Plaza.
 Nearly nonstop touring followed, bringing the band to audiences around North America and Europe.
-The high profile of Jack White meant that even though the band was new, they were able to sell out mid-size venues—a rarity for a band's first tour.
+The high profile of Jack White meant that even though the band was new, they were able to sell out mid-sized venues—a rarity for a band's first tour.

 Broken Boy Soldiers was released on May 15, 2006, in the UK on Third Man Recordings/XL Recordings and May 16 in the U.S. on Third Man Recordings/V2 Records.
 It entered the UK charts at No. 2 and the U.S. charts at No. 7.

-In November 2006, the Raconteurs played eight dates as the opening act for Bob Dylan on the north-eastern leg of his U.S. tour.
+In November 2006, the Raconteurs played eight dates as the opening act for Bob Dylan on the Northeastern leg of his U.S. tour.
 On November 3, 2006, the Raconteurs performed the song "Store Bought Bones" and the title track, "Broken Boy Soldier" on Later with Jools Holland.
-According to Planet Sound (who had reporters in attendance), during "Store Bought Bones", White's guitar malfunctioned and they had to re-play the song.
+According to Planet Sound (who had reporters in attendance), during "Store Bought Bones," White's guitar malfunctioned and they had to re-play the song.
 This eventually happened four times, with the band breaking up in laughter by the fourth take.
 The TV airing used edited pieces from all four performances and cut out any laughter.
 The band's cover of "Teenage Kicks" by The Undertones appeared on a 40-year anniversary of the BBC live compilation.
 They played it live on a John Peel tribute.